smartdevicelink/sdl_evolution/proposals/nnnn-app-services.md

 ### Core

 Core will have the biggest changes necessary.
 A new AppServiceManager will need to be created to manage all the published services and all the clients subscribed.
-The entire features should be designed to take advantage of the plug-in architecture that is used by the Remote Control feature.
+The entire feature should be designed to take advantage of the plug-in architecture that is used by the Remote Control feature.
 Core changes might require a separate proposal to ensure the architecture lines up with the SDLC's expectations.

 ### Mobile Libraries